 Note: you’ll be fined up to £1,000 if you don’t return your permit within five working days.

-Costs for application fees vary greatly depending on the application type.
+The application fees vary greatly depending on the application type.
 For standard naturalization applications, the cost is £1282.
 For a complete list of types of applications with associated fees, consult the gov.uk website.
-Payments can be made by VISA, MasterCard or by cheque.
+In most cases, you can pay the fee for your visa application online.

 You can apply for a British passport if you have British nationality.
 However, there are some extenuating circumstances where your application can be refused or your existing passport can be retained.

 You may apply for a British passport if you’re a: